GermanBrainRot/Project-Galileo/README.md

 To arrive at dynamics for *coupled* systems, the underlying state space should be a cartesian product of possible states of the different protagonists.

 In the Markov chain community, this is a no-brainer - that's how they do it.
 In unitary evolution though, the pairing of states is done only *after* moving to quantum "probabilities", leading to tensor products which appear mathematically awkward.
-So this may already be ***the*** the notational contribution that appears to be originally due to [Barandes](https://arxiv.org/pdf/2302.10778) that makes what I am trying to do at all possible.
+So this may already be ***the*** the notational contribution that appears to be originally due to the later Barandes that makes what I am trying to do at all possible.

 Just for the skeptical physicist: We are *not* talking about a Cartesian product of Hilbert spaces, we are talking about a Cartesian product of the underlying configuration spaces.

-Quick historical note: I made this shift in notation independently of Barandes (I am only vaguely familiar with his formalism heavy work) because to someone coming from the stochastic processes angle, it's awfully natural.
-It doesn't make computations intractable either because you can still exploit sparse vector math.
+Quick historical note: I made this shift in notation independently of Barandes (I am only vaguely familiar with his formalism-heavy work) because to someone coming from the stochastic processes angle, it's awfully natural.
+It doesn't make computations intractable either, because you can still exploit sparse vector math.
 All it does is to clarify the picture.
 I imagine generations of mathematicians having the same painfully obvious idea, but whenever they brought it up and assumed physicists to understand that they were talking about the configuration space, the physicists struck that idea down because they assumed the mathematician was talking about cartesian products of Hilbert spaces.
 The mathematician would then have concluded that QM is just an unintelligible mystery and the physicists would have moved on with the impression that the mathematicians just don't get it.
-Well, good that we talked about it.
+Well, *good that we talked about it*.

 Let us now think, for example, of two billiard balls $A$ and $B$, each with $\mathbb{R}^2$ as position space (remember that billiard balls move on tables):